Bhekisile/IDM/README.md

 # 📖 [Evaluation Task: File Management Interface] <a name="about-project"></a>

 **[Evaluation Task: File Management Interface]** is an evaluation task project.
-It allows the user to enter a url and downlaod the file by clicking the resume button.
+It allows the user to enter a URL and downlaod the file by clicking the resume button.
 It also has two buttons to stop or stop all the tasks.
 It keeps the records of downloaded files.

 ## 🛠 Built With <a name="built-with"></a>